 Iconic Example Of Use: NEW ORDER ‘Truth’

 LINN LM-1 (1980)

-The first machine using digital samples of real drum sounds, Roger Linn’s drum computer changed pop music with its logical programming capability.
+Using digital samples of real drum sounds, Roger Linn’s drum computer changed pop music with its logical programming capability.
 It gained prominence on THE HUMAN LEAGUE’s ‘Dare’ and HEAVEN 17’s ‘Penthouse & Pavement’.
-It was also used hand triggered by JAPAN’s drummer Steve Jansen for the clap and bass drum sounds on ‘Tin Drum’.
+It was also used hand triggered by Steve Jansen for the clap and bass drum sounds on JAPAN’s ‘Tin Drum’.
 The first Linn did not actually have a crash cymbal sound because there was not enough memory in the chips.
-When it came out, it cost about the same as a Renault 5!
+When it came out, it cost the same as a Renault 5!

 Iconic Example Of Use: THE HUMAN LEAGUE ‘Don’t You Want Me?’

 Probably one of the most popular analogue drum machines, it had distinctive sounds such as its handclap and bongos that while sounding nothing like what they were supposed to represent, possessed a unique character that appealed particularly within urban dance culture.
 First used on YELLOW MAGIC ORCHESTRA’s ‘BGM’ album in 1981, it was also used by SOFT CELL and YAZOO but gained prominence on a variety of Arthur Baker’s classic New York electro crossover productions with AFRIKA BAMBAATA.

 Iconic Example Of Use: AFRIKA BAMBAATA & THE SOUL SONIC FORCE ‘Planet Rock’